[The Reality Of] Pain From Braces

 Warm Salt Water Rinse

 Another effective and inexpensive way to treat pain from braces is with a salt water rinse.
 This is something simple to make.
 It only requires mixing a teaspoon of table salt into a glass filled with warm water.
 Use a spoon to stir the water until all of the salt is dissolved.
 It is often advised a person use this rinse a few times every day.
 The warm water and salt solution will soothe their mouth and help the sores heal.

 There are times when patients experience a wire poking at the back of their cheek.
 The only way to correct this situation is to have it clipped.
 This can be done at any time.
 Sometimes it doesn’t even require making an appointment.
 This procedure can be performed rather quickly.
 A wire poking into a cheek needs to be corrected as soon as possible.
 Doing this is a good way to avoid any chance of a cheek getting infected.

 Avoid Sleeping On The Face

-A good way to avoid experiencing discomfort is not to sleep directly on the face.
-This is what happens when people sleep on their stomach.
+Firstly, a good way to avoid experiencing discomfort is not to sleep directly on the face.
 Doing this will push a person’s lips directly into the brackets and wires.
 It will cause the teeth and lips to become sore.
 Sleeping on the side or back is a way to avoid putting pressure on the lips and cheek.